Yasi92/Buno-Coffee/README.md

 ### Github
 1. Log into Github and locate the relevant repository.
 2. Click on the settings buttons on the menu.
-3. Scrolling down to the "Github pages".
+3. Scroll down to the "Github pages".
 4. Click on the link "Check it out here".
-5. Change the branch from "none" to "main".
+5. Change the branch from "none" to "main/master".
 6. Click on the "save" button.
 7. It might take a couple of minutes to retrieve the link to the published website in a green box.
+8. Add the link of the website to the "About" section of the repository and include a short description to your project.
+9. Click "Save Changes" and the link will be availbale in the About section of the repository.

 ### Local Clone